meowwwls/dotValidator/README.md

 ### Email

+- Checks for alphanumeric
-Checks for an @ symbol that is neither the start or end of the address
+- Checks for a "@" symbol not at the start or the end of input

-- This could be improved
+- Checks for at least one "." symbol
+- At least 2 alpha characters after "." symbol

 ### Phone Number